 A young lacrosse player needs to work on 3 parts of his game- running, sticks skills, and shooting.

 The running drills do not involve any equipment.
-A young player should run to build up endurance.
-He should go from two laps around the field during the first week, to 3-4 in the 2nd week and by the end of the season he should be able to run the equivelent of a mile or two.
+A young player should run 2 miles around a block.
+It's hard and tough but will help his endurance.
+He should go from 2 miles during the first week, to 3 miles in the 2nd week and by the end of the season he should be able to run 3 miles during practice.

-Another running drill should be "Ladder Drill" which involves full field running.
-The player should start on the end line and run to the goalline extended (line that would extend acrosse the goal area to the sidelines) then back to the endline then to the top of the restraining box and back to goaline extended then to the midfield line, run back to the end line, run full field to the opposite end line, and back to the original end line.
+Another running drill should be full field running.
+The young player should start on the end line and run to the midfield line, run back to the end line, run full field to the opposite end line, and back to the original end line.
 He should do this twice at the beginning of practice and once at the end.

 Working on his stick sills can separate a good player from a bad player.
 A great drill is to set up ten cones in a line 5 yards away from each other.
 Have the lacrosse player run through the cones switching hands at each cone.
 The important thing for the lacrosse player to do is work on his left hand more than his right.

 Another drill is to make the young player go one on one with another defensive player.
 The objective of the defensive player is to get the ball from the offensive player within a minute.
 The only way for the offensive player to keep the ball from the defensive player is to keep switching hands.
 This drill will enable a player to switch hands quickly during a game.